Diallyl disulfide: Protection against cardiovascular disease

 There is evidence that garlic may prevent the development of cardiovascular diseases.
 A possible reason for some of these diseases, such as atherosclerosis or coronary heart disease is oxidative stress.
 The latter is reduced by diallyl disulfide by assisting in the detoxification of the cell, as well as some other mechanisms.
 By activating the TRPA1 ion channel, diallyl disulfide leads to a short-term lowering of blood pressure.

 Safety

 Diallyl disulfide is a skin irritant and an allergen.
 In particular, it is the main cause of garlic allergy (allergic contact dermatitis to garlic).
 The allergy usually starts at the fingertips and cannot be prevented by wearing gloves because diallyl disulfide penetrates through most commercial glove types.

 The median lethal dose (LD_{50}) for oral intake in rats is 260 mg per kg of body weight and it is 3.6 g/kg for dermal intake.
 High doses of 5 g/kg placed on the skin of cats cause death through hemolytic anemia.

 Diallyl disulfide can be easily detected in the air or in the blood with gas chromatography.
+Dermal emission of diallyl disulfide can be measured by gas chromatography following collection of skin gas samples.